ysyk2021/the-resilient-salesperson-developing-inner-strength-and-perseverance-for-sales-success/src/chapter-6-1.md

-Chapter 6: Managing Change and Uncertainty: Techniques for Managing Change and Uncertainty in Sales
+Techniques for Managing Change and Uncertainty in Sales
 ===================================================================================================

 In sales, change and uncertainty are inevitable.
 The ability to manage these challenges is essential for success.
 In this chapter, we will discuss techniques for managing change and uncertainty in sales.